AM Radio Rocked My World

 Being born in 1953, I was a bit young when rock ’n’ roll blossomed into the full cultural sensation that it was.
 Even so, I was definitely aware of its presence at an early age—the phenomenon that was Elvis was hard even for a preschooler to miss.
 I remember singing “I ain’t nothing but a hound dog” as if it was just another lyric from a folk song like “Yankee Doodle Dandy” or “Tom Dooley” that we were always singing as kids.
 A little later, I was introduced to all the rock ’n’ roll hits of the mid- and late-’50s, from “Peggy Sue” to “Blue Suede Shoes” as they emanated from my sister Judy’s old tabletop radio in her bedroom.
 It was always on, always tuned to the best AM Top 40 stations within its reach.
 Judy, being four years older, would occasionally have school friends sleep over.
 I loved it when they would dance and sing along to songs like “Please, Mr. Postman” and “Runaround Sue.”
 Of course, they were still “twisting the night away” long after I had to go to bed.

-These two images are close approximations of the radios mentioned above, courtesy of Google Images.
+These two images, courtesy of iStock, are close approximations of the radios mentioned above.
 They’ll have to suffice, as I couldn’t find the actual items in any of my old photos.
 My portable transistor had a leatherette light tan carrying case.
-Judy’s tabletop unit was dark brown; I’ve forgotten it’s brand.
+Judy’s tabletop unit was dark brown; I’ve forgotten it’s brand, but it had similar dimensions.

-During the daytime hours we’d often listen to WNOE or WTIX out of New Orleans, two of the most popular Top 40 AM stations in the area.
-But at night we always switched to KAAY out of Little Rock or WLS from Chicago.
-These two were both large, 50,000-watt stations whose clear-channel signals had a huge, multi-state reach after sunset, covering most of the middle section of the U.S. and Canada.
-We couldn’t get these faraway stations during the day, as there was too much interference from the many local stations, but from 7:30 or 8:00pm into the late night they sounded as close as any other.
-Many a night I would do my homework while listening to one or the other of these stations, as they had the best DJs, the best mix of music and crazy promotions, and of course, being from so far away, they had an exotic quality about them that was hard to resist.
+During the daytime hours we’d often listen to WNOE or WTIX out of New Orleans, two of the most popular Top 40 AM stations in our South Mississippi area.
+But at night we always switched to KAAY out of Little Rock or WLS from Chicago, two large, 50,000-watt stations whose clear-channel signals had a huge, multi-state reach after sunset that covered most of the middle section of the U.S. and Canada.
+We couldn’t get these faraway stations during the day as there was too much interference from the hundreds local stations occupying the frequency band, but from 7:30 or 8:00pm into the late night they sounded as close as the tiny 5,000-watt station five miles away in Wiggins.
+Many a night I would do my homework while listening to one or the other of these large clear-channel stations.
+They had the best DJs, the best mix of music and crazy promotions, and of course, being from so far away, they had an exotic quality about them that was hard to resist.
 With my bedroom window open on a warm, muggy, March evening, I would marvel at the announcement of the freezing temperature in Little Rock or the even colder, often snowy weather in the Windy City.
 I ask you, what can be more exotic to a South-Mississippi country boy than lake-effect snow?

 An aircheck from 1964 of DJ Skip Wilkerson on WTIX-AM.